preeve9534/pdjr-skplugin-devantech/readme/00_readme.md

 [Alarm, alert and notification handling](http://signalk.org/specification/1.0.0/doc/notifications.html) sections of the Signal K documentation may provide helpful orientation.

-__signalk-devantech__ allows integration of relay modules made by the UK company Devantech Ltd into the Signal K domain.
+__signalk-devantech__ allows wired and wireless relay modules made by the UK company Devantech Ltd to be operated and monitored by a Signal K node server.
-The plugin supports both wired (USB & ethernet) and wireless (WiFi) devices and may also support relay modules from other manufacturers which have a similar interfacing principle.
+The plugin may support modules from other manufacturers which have a compatible interfacing principle.

-__signalk-devantech__ supports operation of connected relays by value changes on user-defined Signal K data keys, with easy integration with keys in the 'electrical.switches.' and 'notifications.' trees.
+Relays adopted by the plugin are operated by value changes on user-defined Signal K data keys with automatic integration with keys in the server's notifications.' tree.

-The state of connected relays is mapped through keys in the 'electrical.switches.' tree.
+The state of connected relays is reflected through key values in the 'electrical.switches.' tree.

 NOTE.
 NMEA 2000 switchbank relays (and switches) are natively supported by Signal K and are not compatible with __signalk-devantech__.